• Skip to primary navigation

 Tips

-• If available in your region, make sure to purchase canned tomatoes which have been certified DOP.
+• If available in your region, purchase canned tomatoes that have been certified DOP.
+High-quality San Marzano tomatoes are key to this recipe.
+If they’re unavailable, go for the best-canned tomatoes you can find.

 • Allow the ingredients to meld together at room temperature for at least 30 minutes.
-This time improves the overall flavor of the sauce.
+This will improve the overall flavor of the sauce.
+For the best taste, let it rest for a few hours or even overnight in the refrigerator.

 What does DOP stand for?